 As our water consumption merely exists of use water for eating, drinking and personal hygiene.
-There is no need for a 30-40 liter energy and space consuming hot water boiler to take long showers with three persons.
-Therefore a 3 liter 24VDC 400W Elgena boiler is installed directly under the kitchen sink.
+The 6 liter 24VDC 400W Elgena boiler is installed directly under the kitchen sink.
 This small boiler will mainly be operated over the solar energy surplus or can be manually overridden in case it is needed.
 A larger boiler would make sense if three persons want to utilise hot water for a shower directly after one another, which in our case almost never happens.
 With a heating time to >70°C of just 30-35 minutes, we are not wasting energy on heating water that will ultimately not be used anyway.

-Our battery state is constantly monitored by the Victron BMS 702.
-Standard these are normally programmed that an alarm contact closes when the battery voltage drops below a certain set value (factory value 50%).
+The battery state is constantly monitored by the installed Victron BMS 702.
+Standard these are programmed in such way that an alarm contact closes when the battery State of charge (SOC) drops below a certain set value (factory value 50%).

 The mode of this relay however can also be inverted.
-Meaning that it closes once the battery voltage reaches a certain programmed high voltage threshold value.
-Indicating the battery is full.
-Normally this voltage threshold would trigger the MPPT algorithm to provide a lower amperage output than the solar panels potentially could deliver at that point in time.
+Meaning that it closes once the SOC reaches a certain programmed high threshold value.
+Indicating the battery is reaching it’s full state.
+The SOC value also triggers the MPPT algorithm to provide a lower amperage output than the solar panels potentially could deliver at that point in time.
 As it regulates from bulk phase to absorption and finally float as it reaches increasing SOC values.

 -The whole control is ‘automagically’ over the SOC of the energy system